 Things to do in Penzance

-Jubilee Pool is an open-air swimming pool and is one of the most popular Penzance attractions.
 It has two parts – the open-air art deco seawater pool and the geothermal pool, which is usually 10 degrees or so warmer.
 The geothermal pool opened in 2020 and was the first of its kind in the UK.

 You can also do a self-guided walking tour around Penzance’s main tourist attractions.
 See directions here.